You may be eligible for funding support to help you pay your tuition fees and living costs.

 Advice Tailored to You

-Our friendly and supportive Student Funding and Money Advice team has years of experience in understanding student concerns and is up-to-date with all the latest information.
+Our friendly and supportive Student Funding and Money Advice team has years of experience in understanding student concerns and is up-to-date with all of the latest information.
 The team can tell you about possible funding for full or part-time study and also offer financial health checks to make sure you are receiving everything that you are entitled to during your studies.

 The team also offers budgeting advice to students; from money-saving tips to one-to-one budgeting meetings, our advisers are here to help.
 All enquiries through the service are treated as strictly confidential so contact 01978 293295 or firstname.lastname@example.org today.